gravitational/teleport/docs/4.1/admin-guide.md

    but can be configured to be done by the proxy.

-Refer to the ["Audit Log" chapter in the Teleport Architecture](architecture#audit-log) to learn more about how the audit Log and session recording are designed.
+Refer to the ["Audit Log" chapter in the Teleport Architecture](architecture_auth/#audit-log) to learn more about how the audit Log and session recording are designed.

 ### SSH Events